actris-cloudnet/dev-toolkit/README.md

 This mode is only available for developers that have access to `actris-cloudnet` private repositories.

-First, make sure that you have cloned the `secrets` repository from `actris-cloudnet`.
+First, make sure that you have cloned the `secrets` repository from `actris-cloudnet` and unlocked them using `git-crypt unlock`.

 To start the system in remote mode, issue: